-• Usually, on our plaform, when we attach volume to the instance, it is automatically formatted and mounted.
-However, sometimes this process does not occur automatically, requiring manual intervention.
+• When we attach volume to the instance, it needs to be formatted and mounted manually.
 This article provides step-by-step instructions on how to format and mount volumes, both HDD and SSD.

 • It includes formatting and mounting volumes manually, checking volume availability and persistent mounting to ensure volumes remain mounted after instance reboots.